Prof-it/differential_4DGS/README.md

 # Code Base
 This repository contains the code to my research for my bachelors thesis on developing a novel method for 4D Gaussian Splatting.
-The code based on and adapted from the official implementation of the paper "3D Gaussian Splatting for Real-Time Radiance Field Rendering", which can be found [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).
+The code is based on and adapted from the official implementation of the paper "3D Gaussian Splatting for Real-Time Radiance Field Rendering", which can be found [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).

-# Multi-Multi Optimizer and Differential Batch Processing 4D Gaussian Splatting
+# Multi Optimizer and Differential Batch Processing 4D Gaussian Splatting
 Abstract: *This thesis explores the development of a novel method for 4D Gaussian Splatting with a focus on addressing some limitations of existing methods, such as memory usage, storage footprint and sequence length.
 The method is a multi-optimizer differential training system, which only processes the differences between consecutive frames to avoid storing and re-processing redundant data.
 It employs a batch training system to enable unlimited scalability of the length of sequences and maintain a GPU memory usage below 7.6gb.
 Therefore, supports the deployment and research for users with consumer-grade hardware.
 Given enough hard drive storage the sequences can be arbitrarily long with average uncompressed file sizes below 1mb per frame.
 By keeping the resulting format a common 3D Gaussian Splatting Stanford PLY file, a simple integration into existing third-party applications is facilitated.
 An evaluation on widely used datasets such as “coffee_martini”, “flame_salmon” and a custom sequence “Juggling” demonstrates a significant storage reduction from 37.5gb (traditional flip-book approach) to 0.03gb (compressed files of coffee_martini) while maintaining competitive PSNR values.